 It’s billed as the “best all-around mountain event experience anywhere in the world,” which sounds like hype—unless you’ve been to the Vail Valley Foundation’s GoPro Mountain Games.
-Complete with eight free concerts, 30+ competitive events in 13 disciplines, and 140 sponsors (including, full disclosure, Outside), the Mountain Games draw 70,000 fun hogs to this good-time jamboree of “athletes, arts, music, and mountains.”
+Complete with three nights of free concerts, 30+ competitive events in 12+ disciplines, and 150 brands and sponsors (including, full disclosure, Outside), the Mountain Games draw around 80,000 fun hogs to this good-time jamboree of “athletes, arts, music, and mountains.”
 There’s also mud and beer.
-And dogs jumping into pools.
-For all these reasons and more, it’s the favorite event of Outside editors and writers past and present.
+And dogs jumping into giant pools.
+For all these reasons and more, it’s a favorite event of Outside editors and writers past and present.
 Here’s how to do the GoPro Mountain Games right.

 Run, Bike, Paddle, Fish—Compete

-Head to a one-off mountain bike or trail running race as a family, and half the squad turns into bored spectators.
-The Mountain Games, though, have range.
-While mom or dad is crushing it on the singletrack, the fam can eat ice cream and watch the magical mystery tour known as competitive slacklining.
-This year, junior shredders can turn the tables and enter one of the brand new BMX events as the parents cheer.
-Or get the whole family out for a disc golf smackdown.
-Got fly-fishing skills?
-The Mountain Games adds a fly tying competition this season.
+Or get the whole family out for a disc golf smackdown, some yoga, or the all-new Kids' Cast and Fish.
 Our tip: shop for an event that suits you.
-A staggering 3,300 athletes of all skills and abilities enter events each summer.
-And you don’t have to be a pro athlete to have a good time participating.
+A staggering 3,000+ athletes of all skills and abilities enter events each summer.
+And you don’t have to be an elite athlete to have a good time participating.
 “If you only try one event,” says Mountain Games’ Tom Boyd, “leash up the dog and enter the Rocky Dog Trail Run 5K.
 It has a great vibe to it.
 You get serious dog runners with trained Malamutes pulling them along the trail next to people jogging with weiner dogs.”

 Chill with the DockDogs

 Let’s face it, unless you’re in an RV full of Belgians with Belgian beer in the Alps, watching a bike race in person is an acquired taste.
 Same with distance running.
-The overwhelming crowd pleaser at the Mountain Games?
+The overwhelming all-ages crowd pleaser at the Mountain Games?
 DockDogs.
-We’ve yet to meet anyone who doesn't enjoy watching professional and local pooches flying through the air—or tipping over at dock end and flopping in.
+We’ve yet to meet anyone who doesn't enjoy watching professional and local pooches flying through the air—or tipping over and flopping in.
 Kids can go right up to the edge of the pool and get doused, mom and dad can kick back with a cold beer.
 The events include Big Air, which involves a 40-foot run in from the dock followed by, well, big air.
 (The current outdoor record is 31 feet.)
 Extreme Vertical gives the bowzers a 20-foot run in and starts with a four-foot-six-inch mark.
 That record stands at eight-feet-ten inches.
-All dogs, though, live in the shadow of Tango, a pitbull with 27,000 followers on Instagram.
-The event is so popular that organizers moved Go RVing Dog Town to a new location (Lionshead, for those of you familiar with Vail’s base area) for a larger, better viewing experience.

 Walk L.L.Bean Gear Town